christianb93/openstack-labs/roles/neutron_server/README.md

 The following variables need to be set when calling this role.

-mysql_server_name - name of the node on which MySQL is running keystone_server_name - the name of the node on which Keystone is running rabbitmq_server_name - name of the node on which RabbitMQ is running memcached_server_name - name of the node on which memcached is running nova_server_name - name of the node on which Nova is running keystone_admin_password - the password of the admin user in Keystone neutron_keystone_user_password - the password of the neutron user in Keystone neutron_db_user_password - the password that we assign to the neutron DB user
+db_node - name of the node on which MySQL is running api_node - the name of the node on which Keystone is running mq_node - name of the node on which RabbitMQ is running memcached_node - name of the node on which memcached is running keystone_admin_password - the password of the admin user in Keystone neutron_keystone_user_password - the password of the neutron user in Keystone neutron_db_user_password - the password that we assign to the neutron DB user